Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 Table of Contents

 Take a moment today to look at your front door.
-Not at the colour or the handle, but at the mechanics.
 Many older uPVC and timber doors suffer from three fatal flaws that modern criminals know how to exploit in seconds.

 You don’t need a moat to secure your home; you just need a door that meets the PAS 24 standard.

 PAS 24 (Publicly Available Specification 24) is the official British Standard for enhanced security performance.
-It isn’t just a badge; it is a series of brutal tests carried out by independent labs.
+It involves rigorous tests by independent labs:

 - Manual Attack Test: Simulated attacks using screwdrivers, crowbars, and chisels.

-- Impact Test: Heavy weights swung at the door to simulate kicking and shoulder-barging.
+- Impact Test: Heavy weights swung at the door to simulate kicking.

 - Hard Body Impact: To ensure the handle and lock cannot be smashed off.